Helping travelers to Italy since 2008

 Both Rome's airports are outside the city by some way.

 Fiumicino, officially named the Aeroporto di Leonardo da Vinci, is the largest.
-It is the international airport into and out of which all flights from the United States go.
-It lies 16 miles south-west of Rome, about ten minutes by car from the coast.
+It is the main international airport into and out of which most flights from the United States go.
+It lies about 19 miles southwest of Rome, roughly 30 km from the city center, and about ten minutes by car from the coast.

 Ciampino is just off the main ring road 12 miles south-east of the city and services largely the European low-cost airlines.